PROS / The original content is worth the price alone.

 Netflix has branded its own version of 1080p high definition with what it calls Super HD.
 The applicable shows with the high-quality feature will show the Super HD tag in the item description.
 Of course, whether or not you get the HD quality depends on your internet speed.
 For the best quality, you should have an internet connection running over 7Mb/s.
 This service is also rumored to be preparing for the next wave of high-definition: 4K technology.

 The old instant queue has now become "My List."
 Every time you see a movie or TV series that you'd eventually like to watch, you can add it to your list.
 The more shows you watch and rate, the better and more taste-specific shows you will be recommended.

 It doesn't take long to get the hang of Netflix.
 After you sign up for an account, you answer a brief questionnaire about what types of movies and TV shows you like.
-It then produces a list of recommend content that you can start watching immediately.
+It then produces a list of recommended content that you can start watching immediately.
 If the Netflix recommendations aren't to your liking, or if you have a particular show you want to watch, the service's search function is quite intuitive and effective at finding titles available in its streaming library.

 Netflix has managed to personalize movie selection even further with the option to create multiple viewer profiles.
 For example, if you watch action movies and don't want a Strawberry Shortcake cartoon recommended to you, there is the option of creating a profile for your kids.
 When you log in to that specific profile, it will take you to the Netflix Kids section and not show any mature-themed television shows or movies.

 A major benefit of Netflix is the lack of any on-screen advertising.
 Episodes will run as soon as they buffer, with no promotional fluff in between.